 Sending medicines abroad depends on the type of medicine and where you want to send it.
-Find out about regulations and postal services.

 You can buy and export some medicines but not others.
 Unfortunately, you are unlikely to be able to buy and send cancer medicines abroad.